 The two-foot-square area between a nail tech’s mouth and work area; the area wherein dust, vapors, and particles can be inhaled if a nail technician does not wear a mask or otherwise protect herself against exposure and inhalation.

 Since 1988, Aerovex Systems has developed innovative products to provide proper ventilation appropriate for all salon chemical services.
-Now Aerovex is unveiling a new, state-of-the-art Nails Source Capture Ventilation System featuring “Healthy Air” technologies.
+Now Aerovex is unveiling two new state-of-the-art Salon Source Capture Ventilation Systems featuring “Healthy Air” technologies.
+The new “Healthy Air” source capture ventilation systems combine eHEPA technology with enhanced activated carbon filtration.

 The invisible beachball-sized sphere of air that surrounds your face in all directions is a great place to start implementing efficient salon ventilation.
 NAILS walks you through all of the things you need to know, from what to look for in a ventilation system to how the components work to a few tweaks you can make in your day-to-day habits for extra protection.
 Get ready to breathe easy.